 as well as for the music, is the proof of his theatrical genius.

-acts of the drama, is predominantly diatonic; whereas that of the magician Klingsor, which is the physical location of the second act, is predominantly chromatic.
+drama, is predominantly diatonic; whereas that of the magician Klingsor, which is the physical location of the second act, is predominantly chromatic.
+Parsifal's

-Parsifal's motivic group is at the diatonic extreme; Klingsor's motivic group is at the opposite extreme of chromaticism.
-The music of Amfortas and Kundry lies
+motivic group is at the diatonic extreme; Klingsor's motivic group is at the opposite extreme of chromaticism.
+The music of Amfortas and Kundry lies between these

-chromatic versions of Leitmotives that were originally diatonic and predominantly in major keys.
-Consider the use of the Redemption theme (motif 1A) in
+versions of Leitmotive that were originally diatonic and predominantly in major keys.
+Consider the use of the Redemption theme (motive 1A) in

 Parsifal's outburst after the Kiss.
 This kind of variation according to context is not just restricted to the melodic and rhythmic elements.
 This also applies to